Wandalen/wTesting/doc/version.eng/tutorial/Help.md

   routineTimeOut : Limits the time that each test routine can use.
 If execution of routine takes too long time then fail will be reaported and error throwen.
 Default is 5000 ms. concurrent : Runs test suite in parallel with other test suites. verbosity : Level of details of report.
 Zero for nothing, one for single line report, nine for maximum verbosity.
 Default is 5.
 Short-cut: "v".
-Try: "node Some.test.js v:2" importanceOfNegative : Increase verbosity of test checks which fails.
+Try: "node Some.test.js v:2" negativity : Increase verbosity of test checks which fails.
 It helps to see only fails and hide passes.
 Default is 9.
 Short-cut: "n". silencing : Hooking and silencing of object's of testing console output to make clean report of testing. shoulding : Switch on/off all should* tests checks. accuracy : Change default accuracy.
 Each test routine could have own accuracy, which cant be overwritten by this option.